 If you are interested in occupational therapy as a career, we encourage you to visit the Early Determination Character Review program at the National Board for Certification in Occupational Therapy, Inc. (NBCOT).
 If you have questions or would like additional information about the character review program, please contact:

 Upon earning your M.S. in Occupational Therapy, you must take the National Occupational Therapy Certification Exam offered by the National Board for Certification in Occupational Therapy to become a practicing occupational therapist.
-In 2012, 89% of UNE’s first-time test takers passed the exam, exceeding the national average on the test.
+In 2014, 94% of UNE’s first-time test takers passed the exam.

 Application for the NBCOT National Certification Examination